-Auto industry threats - Increased fraud and increased frequency and severity of accident claims-in part due to a rise in distracted driving will continue to affect auto insurer profitability.
-The need for deeper collaboration particularly as regards information sharing and the use of technology between the Licensing authorities and local insurers is now a must.
-Longer term, we must be ready for the move toward autonomous vehicles and ride-sharing and the effect on insurable risks.
+Auto industry threats

+Increased frequency in fraud and higher and more severe accident claims continue to affect auto insurer profitability.
+We are steadfast in our commitment to deeper collaboration particularly as regards information sharing and the use of technology between the Licensing authorities and local insurers.